influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 ```

 Now that Telegraf is installed, we can configure it using the setup instructions available in your InfluxDB Cloud account.
 Back on the Telegraf page
-in yur InfluxDB Cloud account, you should see a link for `Setup Instructions` on your Telegraf Configuration.
-Clicking that opens the instructions needed
+in yur InfluxDB Cloud account, you should see a link for `Setup Instructions` for the Scrape InfluxDB OSS Metrics Telegraf configuration.
-to start Telegraf and have it remotely fetch the Telegraf configuration from your InfluxDB Cloud account.
+Clicking that opens the instructions needed to start Telegraf and have it remotely fetch the Telegraf configuration from your InfluxDB Cloud account.

-{{ image of the setup instructions modal here}}
+{{< img-hd src="/img/influxdb/2-0-monitor-oss-telegraf-setup.png" />}}

 In Step 2, it will walk you through setting up an environment variable for your API Token.
 If you have an All Access Token already, feel free to use that
-here, otherwise, you can Generate a New Token with the correct permissions for fetching the Telegraf configuration and writing to your bucket.
-That
+here, otherwise, you can Generate a New Token with the correct permissions for fetching the Telegraf configuration and writing to the `oss_metrics` bucket.
-environment variable will need to be set wherever you are running Telegraf, presumably on the same machine running your InfluxDB OSS instance.
+That environment variable will need to be set wherever you are running Telegraf, presumably on the same machine running your InfluxDB OSS instance.
 If you are running Telegraf as a service, ensure this environment variable is set and available to that service by editing your init script.

-Once you have set your API Token, you are ready to start Telegraf and provide it with the unique URL for the Telegraf Configuration file hosted on
+Once you have set your API Token, you are ready to start Telegraf using the command provided in Step 3.
+This provides Telegraf with the unique URL
-InfluxDB Cloud.
-If all goes well, you won't see any output from Telegraf, since it's designed to run quietly in the background.
+for the Telegraf Configuration file hosted on within your InfluxDB Cloud account.
+If all goes well, you won't see any output from Telegraf, since it's
+designed to run quietly in the background.

-These setup steps will need to be done for each InfluxDB OSS instance you would like to monitor.
+These setup steps will need to be performed for each InfluxDB OSS instance you wish to monitor.

 ## Viewing the Monitoring Dashboard
 Once you have your Telegraf agents set up and successfully pushing metrics to your InfluxDB Cloud account, you should be ready to view those meterics